mikeymaag/Keezer-KegScale/README.md

+This is a KegScale system to measure the volume of 5 gallon Cornelius kegs inside of a keezer or kegerator.
+This project uses Arduino compatible microcontroller, MQTT and Node-Red.

 KegScale.ino - is the c++ code for the micro-controller.
 I used an ESP32 DevBoard.
 KegScaleObj.cpp - is the c++ code for the KegScale object.
 One of these are instantiated for each scale in your system.
 KegScaleObj.h - is the complementary H file for the KegScaleObj.cpp file